vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 due to caching.

 The Vespa inverted index posting lists do not contain the vector data.
-Instead, vector data is stored using Vespa [paged attributes](https://docs.vespa.ai/en/attributes.html#paged-attributes), a type of disk-backed memory mapped forward-index.
+Instead, vector data is stored using Vespa [paged tensor attributes](https://docs.vespa.ai/en/attributes.html#paged-attributes), a type of disk-backed memory mapped forward-index.
 The downside of not storing the vector data in the postings file is that paging in a vector from disk for distance calculation requires one additional disk seek.
 However, in our experience, local attached SSD disks are rarely limited by random seek,